KonstantinGasser/datalab/README.md

 # datalab analysis platform for user activity data

-### Infrastructure cheat sheet

-Services:
-- APIGateway: :8080
-- UserService: :8001
-- TokenService: :8002
-- AppService: :8003
-- Web-Socket-Events: :8004
-- ConfigService: :8005
-***(some say they can see a pattern not sure where...:D)***

-Database server:
-- UserService MongoDB: rasp-1:27017
-- AppService MongoDB: rasp-1:27018
-- ConfigServce MongoDB: rasp-1:27019

 # Client Library: Data Flow
 The idea of this `README` is to explain how the data collection on the client-side works.
 Further, the session and data life-cycle will be explained as well as the data format.